AleDenshi/comfy.guide/content/server/soju.md

 ### Client Configurations

-Soju can be used by most legacy irc clients, but ones that support the soju.im/bouncer-networks extension make multiple servers work seamlessly.
+Soju can be used by most regular IRC clients, but clients that support the soju.im/bouncer-networks extension make multiple servers work seamlessly.

-Here is a table of recommended clients that support said extension.
+Here is a table of recommended clients that support this extension.

 | Client                                                      | Interface    |
 | :---------------------------------------------------------- | :----------  |